qamar-aden/Ansible-Elk-Docker/README.md

 ## Ansible-Docker-Elk

 This is an ansible playbook for the latest version of the ELK Stack.
-The ELK Stack is deployed as seperate docker containers.
+The ELK Stack is deployed in seperate docker containers.

-To run playbook:
+#### To run playbook:

 ``` pip install docker-py ```